Advertisement

 Research Suggests Vitamin D Reduces Blood Sugar In Folks With Diabetes

-Ranked as the ninth leading cause of mortality globally and contributing to more than one million annual deaths, it's no wonder that the prevention and management of Type 2 diabetes, blood glucose spikes, and insulin resistance is a high priority in public health.
+Ranked as the ninth leading cause of mortality globally and contributing to more than 1 million annual deaths, it's no wonder that the prevention and management of Type 2 diabetes, blood glucose spikes, and insulin resistance is a high priority in public health.

 Glucose comes directly from our diet, so nutrition and other lifestyle habits play a massive role in the symptoms and pathways associated with Type 2 diabetes.
-And researchers have discovered that one essential vitamin plays a larger role in promoting healthy blood sugar levels and insulin sensitivity than previously recognized.

-How vitamin D impacts blood sugar balance.
+How vitamin D impacts blood sugar balance

 Researchers looked at 46 RCTs that consisted of 2,164 intervention participants and 2,149 placebo controls.
 They found that increased vitamin D intake reduced the following measurements in participants with Type 2 diabetes:

-• Significantly reduced fasting plasma glucose (FPG), a measurement used to detect short-term blood glucose.
+- Significantly reduced fasting plasma glucose (FPG), a measurement used to detect short-term blood glucose.

-• Slightly reduced hemoglobin A1c (HbA1c), a measurement used to detect long-term blood glucose.
+- Slightly reduced hemoglobin A1c (HbA1c), a measurement used to detect long-term blood glucose.

-• Significantly reduced homeostasis model assessment—insulin resistance (HOMA-IR), a robust tool for the assessment of insulin resistance.
+- Significantly reduced homeostasis model assessment—insulin resistance (HOMA-IR), a robust tool for the assessment of insulin resistance.

-How to achieve & maintain healthy vitamin D levels.
+How to achieve & maintain healthy vitamin D levels

-You see, foods with vitamin D don't have large enough amounts to make a dent in vitamin D levels—especially in individuals that are already deficient.
+You see, foods with vitamin D don't have large enough amounts to make a dent in vitamin D levels—especially in individuals who are already deficient.
 "What about sunshine?" you may ask.
 Unfortunately, sunlight isn't a reliable source of vitamin D production for most people either, as it's influenced by a number of factors (e.g., age, biological sex, latitude, climate, time of year, skin tone, sunscreen use, and how much skin is exposed to sun).

-The optimal manner to effectively reach and sustain healthy vitamin D status (which leading wellness experts agree is a blood serum measurement of 50 ng/ml or higher) is through daily vitamin D supplementation
+The optimal manner to effectively reach and sustain healthy vitamin D status (which leading wellness experts agree is a blood serum measurement of 50 ng/ml or higher) is through daily vitamin D supplementation.

 That said, not any vitamin D supplement will do—many deliver sub-efficacious doses, feature inferior forms, or fail to prioritize bioavailability.
 (To see the products mindbodygreen trusts to sustain optimal D levels, check out our guide to the best vitamin D supplements.)

-The takeaway.
+The takeaway

 Science suggests that optimizing daily vitamin D intake can help individuals with Type 2 diabetes (especially those with vitamin D deficiency) improve their insulin sensitivity and lower their blood sugar levels.